PixelExperience/official_devices/README.md

 | maintainer_url | Your personal URL, eg: https://github.com/jhenrique09/ or https://forum.xda-developers.com/member.php?u=6519039 | No  |
 | xda_thread | XDA thread URL, eg: https://forum.xda-developers.com/g5-plus/development/rom-pixel-experience-t3704064 | No |

+### 4. Device Image

+We need a .png image with transparent background with sane quality with at least the device front being shown for our website.
+Those will go to the images folder with the filename being called as <device_codename>.png.

 If you agree with everything, please [fill this form](https://forms.gle/b7kjDzsT2RrRh7WCA)